-👋🏼 I'm Zihan Liang, an Applied Mathematics & Statistics student researcher at Emory, researching machine learning and NLP.
+👋🏼 I'm Zihan Liang, an undergraduate researcher at Emory working on reliable machine learning under uncertainty.

-👋🏼 I'm Zihan Liang, an Applied Mathematics & Statistics student researcher at Emory, researching machine learning and NLP.
+👋🏼 I'm Zihan Liang, an undergraduate researcher at Emory working on reliable machine learning under uncertainty.

 Machine Learning